oliknight1/GramFirmware/README.md

 This is a branch of HayBox specifically made for [GRAM](https://gramctrl.com/) controllers.
 Since the GRAM has a second Up input in it's WASD layout, most changes were made to accomadate that.
 In all default modes, Up2 can be used as a D-Pad toggle for taunting.
-Melee20ButtonWASD uses Up2 as the up input, and the default Up as a D-Pad toggle.
+Melee WASD Mode (Mod X + X + Start) uses Up2 as the up input, and the default Up as a D-Pad toggle.

 Additionally, improvements were made to the FGC Mode and the Switch backend used to connect to consoles with the [Brook Wingman FGC](https://www.brookaccessory.com/products/wingmanfgc/index.html) adapter.